 Make Peace With Technology

-Alright it’s 2016 and you’ve either long since became friends with social media, or you’re still dragging your feet.
+Alright, it’s 2016 and you’ve either long since became friends with social media, or you’re still dragging your feet.
 Pick your feet up and get your head in the game.
 Social media is 100% your best friend when it comes to recruiting.
 You can look up your candidates online – Facebook, Twitter, LinkedIn, check them out and get a preliminary idea of who they are, and what they bring to the table.
 Young folks are even using social media to look for jobs.
 What do you call it when two people look for the same thing in the same place?
 A match made in heaven.

 Always Keep Your Options Open

-Green candidates can be trained.
+With hospitality recruiting, green candidates can be trained.
 You can take an entry level, still-in-college student and train them from the get-go.
 You can home-grow your very own stellar team.
 Or, perhaps a certain someone may have caught your eye due to their excellent new customer service strategies, unfortunately they work for your competitor.
 Not to worry, you can bide your time and scoop them up when trouble is brewing, or develop an enticing offer to make them change gears.
 The NFL is famous for its fierce methods of stealing one another’s players, it the NFL does it, you can too.

 You Will Attract What You Expect

 If you expect creative, team-oriented, innovative candidates, then it’ll help if you already offer that environment.
 Top talent in particular will know how to look for a hotel that offers fantastic company culture, fun perks, and tight-knit team.
 Meanwhile, if you expect the absolute best in your team, and future team players, then that is what you’re going to attract.
 Like attracts like.
 If you don’t like what you already have, then you better make some changes until you do.